Skip to content

 3. Install aimsChain

-pip3 install --user aims-chain
+pip3 install aims-chain

 4. Install clims

-pip3 install --user clims
+pip3 install clims

 More information can be found in the README of clims.